 Running a wastewater treatment plant requires constant vigilance and attention.
 And it certainly wouldn’t be possible without our staff of night operators.
-To get a sense of what it’s like to work at the plant overnight, communications and public affairs manager Amanda Wegner spent a few hours with some of the team and documented her experience.
+To get a sense of what it’s like to work at the plant overnight, communications and public affairs director Amanda Wegner spent a few hours with some of the team and documented her experience.

 By Amanda Wegner